Vitra Joins The World Economic Forum's Global Lighthouse Network

-(MENAFN- Newsfile Corp) Eczacıbaşı Group's VitrA Tiles was recognized for its innovative adoption of Fourth Industrial Revolution technologies, earning the first spot given to a ceramics producer in the World Economic Forum's Global Lighthouse Network as a forward-thinking manufacturer leading the charge on adopting 4IR.
+(MENAFN- B2Press) Eczacıbaşı Group's VitrA Tiles was recognized for its innovative adoption of Fourth Industrial Revolution technologies, earning the first spot given to a ceramics producer in the World Economic Forum's Global Lighthouse Network as a forward-thinking manufacturer leading the charge on adopting 4IR.

-Davos, Switzerland--(Newsfile Corp. - January 17, 2024) - VitrA Tiles, the flagship ceramics division of Türkiye's Eczacıbaşı Group, has been inducted into the Global Lighthouse Network (GLN), recognized as a Factory Lighthouse alongside 21 new members of the World Economic Forum's initiative for leaders in manufacturing innovation.
+DAVOS - (16 January 2024) - VitrA Tiles, the flagship ceramics division of Türkiye's Eczacıbaşı Group, has been inducted into the Global Lighthouse Network (GLN), recognized as a Factory Lighthouse alongside 21 new members of the World Economic Forum's initiative for leaders in manufacturing innovation.

 Invited to share how their investments in tech-enabled operations inspired them to scale Fourth Industrial Revolution technologies across production networks, Eczacıbaşı Group CEO Atalay Gümrah and VitrA Tiles CEO Hasan Pehlivan gave acceptance speeches at the awards ceremony on January 15, 2024, during the Davos Summit, detailing how innovations in manufacturing have improved performance and enabled them to navigate volatility and achieve success that extends beyond the bottom line.